cysabi/nautilus-chambers/README.md

 ## Features
 - Place to store user data without the need of your own database.
-- Syncronized user data from anywhere, no matter the product.
+- Syncronized user data from anywhere, no matter the bot.

 ## Usage
 _Documentation can be found at https://github.lepto.tech/nautilus-chambers._